 Commercial Property, Leeds

-Full interior design concept for the listed building including a planning application and change of use.
+Full interior design concept for the Grade 2 listed building including a planning application and change of use.

-The client brief was to work with a heritage building within the Leeds area that would benefit from a change of function and interior architecture services.
-The proposal for the property was to be able to invigorate it and produce a contemporary interior which provided a contrast to the historical period of the building.
+The client brief was to work with a listed building within the Leeds area that would benefit from a change of function and interior architecture services.
+The proposal for the property was to invigorate it and produce a contemporary interior which provided a contrast to the historical period of the building.

 Properties in the Leeds area were assessed for suitability in terms of their past and current use, heritage and conversion potential.